Welcome to LookChem.com Sign In|Join Free

 80573-04-2 Usage

-2. Balsalazide is a prodrug form of 5-aminosalicylic acid (5-ASA; ).
-It is cleaved by bacterial azoreductases in the intestinal lumen to release 5-ASA.
-Balsalazide (600 mg/kg per day) decreases IL-2 levels and increases IL-6 levels in the serum and colonic mucosa membrane, as well as decreases micro- and macroscopic colonic damage, in a rat model of colitis induced by 2,4-dinitrochlorobenzene (DNCB).
-Formulations containing balsalazide have been used in the treatment of ulcerative colitis.
+Balsalazide is used as a treatment for ulcerative colitis, as it decreases IL-2 levels and increases IL-6 levels in the serum and colonic mucosa membrane, as well as decreases microand macroscopic colonic damage in a rat model of colitis induced by 2,4-dinitrochlorobenzene (DNCB).

 Originator